111th Field Artillery Regiment: First World War and afterwards

 The Virginia National Guard's 1st Field Artillery was drafted into Federal service on 5 August 1917.
 The regiment was reorganized and redesignated 15 September 1917 as the 111th Field Artillery and assigned to the 29th Division.
 Demobilized 2 June 1919 at Camp Lee, Virginia.
 Reorganized 25 October 1932 in the Virginia National Guard as the 111th Field Artillery and assigned to the 29th Division; Headquarters federally recognized 26 May 1923 at Norfolk.
 (Location of headquarters changed 28 August 1939 to Hampton.)
 The regiment was inducted into Federal service 12 March 1942 and its elements reorganized and redesignated as follows: Headquarters disbanded at Fort George G. Meade, Maryland; 1st and 2d Battalions as the 111th and 227th Field Artillery Battalions, elements of the 29th Infantry Division; (remainder of regiment—hereafter separate lineages).

 The 111th FA Battalion, part of the 29th Infantry Division, was based in Norfolk, Virginia, made up of the Virginia National Guard.
 It took part in the Normandy landings on 6 June 1944, but its members were not happy with their mission.
-The plan was for them to bring their 105mm howitzers ashore two hours after the initial landings, to support the 116th Infantry Regiment, which was intended to have secured the beach by then.
+The plan was for them to bring their 105 mm howitzers ashore two hours after the initial landings, to support the 116th Infantry Regiment, which was intended to have secured the beach by then.
 But the unit's leader, Lt Colonel Mullins, was concerned that the DUKW amphibious vehicles which were their intended transport were not able to bear heavy loads in rough seas.
 Each DUKW had to carry a howitzer, fourteen men, ammunition, sandbags and other equipment to the beach.
 Lieutenant Colonel Mullins was killed during the battle.

 The 111th Field Artillery Battalion inactivated 16 January 1946 at Camp Kilmer, New Jersey.
 It was reorganized and Federally recognized 1 November 1946 with headquarters at Norfolk.
 227th Field Artillery Battalion inactivated 16 January 1946 at Camp Kilmer, New Jersey.
 Redesignated 2 July 1946 as the 442d Field Artillery Battalion and relieved from assignment to the 29th Infantry Division.
 Reorganized and Federally recognized 20 December 1946 with headquarters at Richmond.